Febelin/Febelin.github.io/_pages/about.md

 News
 ======

-* [11/2022] I participated as a keynote speaker in the International Conference on Networks, Communications, and Information Technology (CNCIT).
+* [11/2022] I participated as a speaker in the International Conference on Networks, Communications, and Information Technology (CNCIT).
 * [07/2021] As a key member and project manager, I undertook the development of 5G Internet of Things (IoT) security products.
 * [07/2020] I joined the China Telecom Research Institute and became a researcher.
 * [06/2020] I obtained my Master's degree from the Graduate School of the Chinese Academy of Social Sciences, where I studied under the guidance of Professor Luo Ziwen.